HuygensING/suriano/programs/README.md

     are no longer important, because the metadata is served from annotations in popups within the TAV interface).
 *   `ner.ipynb`: Notebook to experiment with NER.
-*   `nerCorrect.ipynb`: Notebook to run `analiticcl` on the corpus to detect potential missing triggers for named entities.
-Not part of the regular workflow, but can be run on the side to provide feedback.
 *   `nerScopes.ipynb`: Notebook to experiment with scopes for NER detection.
 *   `processdocs.py`: Main program for document-oriented workflow steps.
 *   `processhelpers.py`: Settings and shared code for `processdocs.py` and